 Four major criteria are reviewed when a student applies for admission to the Teacher Education Program:

 - PA Act 34 (PA Criminal Record Check)

 - PA Act 33/151 (PA Child Abuse Check)

 - FBI Background Check processed as directed by the Pennsylvania Department of Education

 All of these clearances have processing fees which are the responsibility of the teacher certification student.
 Results of all three clearances must be submitted as part of the student's application for admission to the Teacher Education Program and must be dated within a year of making application.
 Most students will have already processed clearances to participate in sophomore field experience.
 The same clearances can be used if they are within a year of the date of application to TEP.

-Applicants are also screened by the College's Student Affairs and Registrar's Offices to ascertain that individuals are considered to be in good standing with each office and are in compliance with campus guidelines for personal behavior and academic integrity.
+Applicants are also screened by the University Student Affairs and Registrar's Offices to ascertain that individuals are considered to be in good standing with each office and are in compliance with campus guidelines for personal behavior and academic integrity.

 - First year seminar (or equivalent course)